 - Take pictures and record other evidence from the scene.
-Make sure you capture any vehicle involved in the accident along with where they were positioned on the road.
+Make sure you capture any vehicle involved in the accident, along with where they were positioned on the road.
 Capture the damage done to all vehicles.
 Jot down any notes or memorable facts while they’re still fresh in your mind.

 - Get a medical examination as soon as possible, whether you feel hurt or not.
 If you’ve sustained severe injuries, you’ll have no choice but to ride in an ambulance to the nearest medical facility.
 But even if you’re okay enough to walk away and think you only have minor scrapes or bruises, you should always get an evaluation by a medical professional as soon as possible.
-Sometimes people don’t notice injuries because they’re in shock, and sometimes something that started out small can turn into a big deal.
+Sometimes people don’t notice injuries because they’re in shock, and sometimes, something that started out small can turn into a big deal.
 Having documentation from a medical professional will help your case and help you recover.

 - Call your insurance company within 24 hours following the accident.
 If you’re unable to call them, have a close family member or friend do it for you.
 It’s crucial to begin the claim process as soon as possible.

-- You must also call the at-fault insurance company to begin the claim process but do not agree to a recorded statement until after you consult with a car accident attorney.
+- You must also call the at-fault insurance company to begin the claim process but do not agree to a recorded statement until after you consult with a car accident lawyer in Houston.
 Even if they make you feel pressured into giving one, you’re under no obligation to do so and have every right to decline.
 Even if you feel confident in your case, just one wrong word can harm it in the long run.

 - If you don’t understand the details of your insurance coverage, make sure you have them explain them to you.
 Before you proceed with filing a claim, it’s crucial that you understand what protections you’re entitled to and for which specific areas you’re insured, such as underinsured motorist coverage, personal injury protection coverage, and rental coverage.